Skip To Main Content

 Data Management

-The superintendent is authorized to enter into a contract with the Washington School Information Processing Cooperative (WSIPC) to purchase a student information system, equipment, networking and software to expand the current K-12 education statewide network.
-The board will review the data management program annually.
+The superintendent is authorized to enter into a contract with the Washington School Information Processing Cooperative to purchase data processing services.

 Property Records